Mellanox/ufm_sdk_3.0/plugins/ufm_log_analyzer_plugin/README.md

 # UFM LOGANALYZER

-**Warning:** This feature is still under development and right now should only be used internally
+**Warning:** This feature is still under development and should only be used internally

 ## What
 This tool should help developers find issues in a UFM sysdump or logs.